Check out our Resources section for free tax guides, forms, and more!

 Overview

 Arizona is considered one of the top 10 most tax-friendly states for middle-class families.
-It has one of the lowest income tax rates (soon to be a flat rate of only 2.5%) and property tax rates (6th lowest).
+It has one of the lowest income tax rates (2.5%) and property tax rates (6th lowest).
 Arizona’s sales tax rate, which is called a transaction privilege tax (TPT) is one of the highest in the country.

 Arizona Income Tax